Entra ID Cleanup Patterns

 Hybrid Join Ghost Objects

-When synchronization timing or lifecycle handling breaks, environments accumulate:
+When synchronization timing or lifecycle handling breaks, environments accumulate duplicate device identities, Hybrid Join inconsistencies, and broken trust relationships.

 These issues are rarely visible until something fails.